algotom/algotom/docs/source/toc/section4/section4_1.rst

             :width: 100 %
             :align: center

     First things first, we install Python.
-Here we specify Python 3.9, not the latest one, as the Python ecosystem taking time to keep up.
+Here we specify Python 3.10 (or 3.11), not the latest one, as the Python ecosystem taking time to keep up.

         .. code-block:: console

-            conda install python=3.9
+            conda install python=3.10

     Then we install tomographic packages.
 A Python package can be distributed through its `own channel <https://anaconda.org/algotom>`__,